-As mentioned above, it is extremely important to have a voicemail that is easy to understand.
+As mentioned above, it is extremely important to have a voicemail message that is easy to understand.
 However, there is also the matter of word choice.
-You must ensure to give attention to what your words are in your greetings.
+You must ensure to give attention to what your words are in your voicemail greetings.
 There can be certain words used that may trigger your customers.
 Though you did not mean what they understood, it will still bring a bad name to your company’s reputation.
 Your choice of words can affect you significantly, so make you give close attention to your words.

 Avoid Using Technical Terms

 Customers do not possess the expertise and knowledge you do.
 When creating your business voicemail greetings, make sure you don’t use such technical terms that the customer may not be able to understand.

 Keep a check on Call-Specific Key Performance Indicators

-It is important that you monitor you’re the performance indicators for you to check if the slightest of changes can bring a difference to how many voicemails are received.
+It is important that you monitor your performance indicators for you to check if the slightest of changes can bring a difference to how many voicemails are received.

 Help Your Customers Come In Prepared

 One of the things that can irritate the customer or client is when they come to a meeting without knowing what to bring along.
 Your business voicemail greetings can be a way for them to know the documents they must come with so that they do not waste their time.

 During the holiday season, make your customers feel more welcome and give them the customer experience they hope for through your voicemail by informing them that you will contact them after the holiday season.

 Monster VoIP offers various services and much more!
 If you need assistance in enhancing your company’s unified communications, contact Monster VoIP today to find out how we can help.
-Monster VoIP provides the best business phones for small business, which ensures effective communication throughout the organization with the best business phones for small business.
+Monster VoIP provides the best business phones for small businesses, which ensures effective communication throughout the organization with the best business phones for small businesses.